btrask/stronglink/SECURITY.md

 - Do thorough error checking everywhere (currently only in some places)
 - Do parsing through a safe string wrapper/library (something like Nom...)
 - Release a set of contributing guidelines (more than just the above)
+- Contribute some new compiler warnings to Clang and/or GCC

 Rejected: